 - All the other children will be accompanied to the school gates at the scheduled exit times.
 Their parents or designated adult will wait for them outside the school building, keeping the required social distance.
 Please assist us by ensuring that children are collected punctually.

-*Please note that this does not apply to ICS Fontanili and ICS Orti sites, where also children in Early Years will be accompanied to the school gates at the scheduled exit times.
+*Please note that this does not apply to ICS Orti site, where also children in Early Years will be accompanied to the school gates at the scheduled exit times.